volks73/groom/README.md

     $ cd groom
     $ cargo install

-It might be desirable to change the install location by using the `--root` option with the `cargo install` command.
-See the `cargo install --help` for more information about installing a Rust binary crate using Cargo.

-#### Distribution

-Obtain the appropriate source distribution as an archive file and run the following commands from a terminal:
+Or obtain the source as an archive and run the following commands from a terminal:

     $ tar xf groom-#.#.#.tar.gz
     $ cd groom-#.#.#
     $ cargo install

 where `#.#.#` is replaced with the version number of the source distribution, respectively.
+It might be desirable to change the install location by using the `--root` option with the `cargo install` command.
+See the `cargo install --help` for more information about installing a Rust binary crate using Cargo.

 It might be desirable to change the install location by using the `--root` option with the `cargo install` command.
 See the `cargo install --help` for more information about installing a Rust binary crate using Cargo.

 Note, if the groom binary was installed using cargo, then it can be uninstalled using `cargo uninstall groom`.